 4: Now is Everything

 This moment right now is all you will ever have.
 This might seem strange.
 So many of us are caught up on ideas about the future.
 How many things do we put on “Tomorrow?”
 But, of course, tomorrow never comes.
 When we learn to focus our minds 100% on the present moment, we become more alive.
-Life is about the moment.
-Live in it.
+Take a look at these 14 Buddhist beliefs for more on this.

 5: Compassion is key